viawest/infinibox-graphite/README.md

 Grafana dashboards have been provided to allow visualization of the data.

 ## Getting Started
-There are three main functions that are required to setup this monitoring solution.
+There are three main functions that are required to setup a monitoring solution.
 Those functions are data collection, storage, and visualization.
 All three functions can be served by a single server or you can have a single server for each function.
 We decided to go with the latter.